If you fail to plan, you plan to fail.

 Algorithms & Business Logic

-In this step, we use a combination of plain English and pseudocode to define and describe the algorithms and business logic we will need to implement to enable the product functionality we desire alongside the potential challenges of a particular implementation and performance requirements.
+In this step, we use a combination of plain English and pseudocode to define and describe the algorithms and business logic.
+This helps us to enable the product functionality we desire alongside the potential challenges of a particular implementation and performance requirements.

-The goal of the Definition Phase is to ideate and iterate in the lowest-cost way possible, before a single line of code is written.
+The goal of the Definition Phase is to ideate and iterate in the least expensive way possible before a single line of code is written.
 After building dozens of products, we have organized this process into single focus steps to ideate, define, design, and engineer your product.
-We hope this post communicates the importance of investing in a definition phase that shares with developers your business, visual, and technical requirements.
+We hope this post communicates the importance of investing in a definition phase that shares your business, visual, and technical requirements with dedicated developers.